g1sbi/tap-in/documentation/DOCS.md

 ## Architecture Overview

-DICE RUSH! is a real-time multiplayer game built with React Native Expo.
+Tap In is a multi-game party platform built with React Native Expo.
 It uses Supabase Realtime for peer-to-peer communication without requiring a custom backend server.

 ### Key Technologies